native norns Kria

 - midi destination

-- leeloo dallas multiplaits for voices
+- leeloo dallas multiplaits for onboard voice playing

 or use maiden, though some people seem to be having problems getting the submodule to load. so if you run into trouble with the maiden install, try the above command instead.